deusExMac/WebScraper/README.md

 -``[libraryDescription]``: A human readable description of the .exr file.
 What it is used for etc.

--``[csvLineFormat]``: List of rule names (string - see below) that specify the extracted data from which rules should be stored in .csv files.
-WebScraper tags extracted data with the rule name that resulted in extracting this data.
+-``[csvLineFormat]``: List of rule names (string - see below) specifies the rule names the extracted data of whose should be stored in the .csv files.
+E.g. if value is ["pageTitle"] this means that in the csv file only the extracted value of rule pageTitle will be stored.
+WebScraper tags extracted data with the rule name that extracted the data.
+If an empty list is specified, nothing is written in the csv file.

 -``[requiredFilledFields]``: List of strings.
-List of rule names that must extract non-empty data from a page in order to consider the extraction process successful and the data be stored in the csv file.
+List of rule names that must extract non-empty data from a page in order to consider the extraction process successful and the data be written in the csv file.
+If at least one rule (indentified by rule name) in this list returns an empty value, the extraction process is unsuccessfully and nothing is written in the csv file.
+Default value [] (empty list).

 -``[allowedMinimumFilled]``: floating point numner.
-TODO +++
+Minimum percentage of extracted rule names that must extract a nono-empty value.
+If this value is 0.8 this means that the extraction process is successful if 80% of rules extracted non-empty value.
+If < 80% of rules extracted non-empty values, the extraction process is unsunccessful and nothing is written in the csv file.
+A negative value disables this setting.
+Default value -1.

 -``[renderPages]``: True | False.
 Specifies how the WWW page should be downloaded: using simple HTTP method or using a browser engine (Chromium or Chrome).
 If set to True, Chromium or Chrome will be used.

+-``[launchParameters]``: object literal.
+If renderPages is set to True and this field is non-empty, specifies to use Chrome browser in headless mode to download web pages.
+The associated value specifies location of the Chrome broser on the local machine along with the user data directory.
+The object literal has the following fields:

+--``[executablePath]``: path to Chrome executable on local machine

+Specifies how the WWW page should be downloaded: using simple HTTP method or using a browser engine (Chromium or Chrome).
+If set to True, Chromium or Chrome will be used.

+"launchParameters" : { "executablePath":"<PATH TO BROWSER>", "userDataDir" : "<PATH TO USER DIRECTORY>" },